Comedian defends decision to kick ‘breastfeeding’ mother and baby out of show

 Arj Barker, who was performing at the Melbourne Comedy Festival on Saturday (20 April), was subject to backlash among some female attendees who left in solidarity following his decision to eject Trish Faranda.

-Speaking to an Australian radio station, Faranda said was “humiliated” while an unrepentant Barker said he was acting on behalf of the “700 people who paid to see the gig”.
+Speaking to an Australian radio station, Faranda said she was “humiliated”, while an unrepentant Barker said he was acting on behalf of the “700 people who paid to see the gig”.

 “She wasn’t screaming,” Faranda said of the alleged disrupter, her young daughter, Clara, whom she had tried to settle by breastfeeding.
 “She was just being a baby, she gurgled a little bit, she had a bit of a whinge … nothing loud.”